nbouvrette/svgfallback/README.md

 There isn't much to say about this script, the name says it all.
 Simply add the script on your page and make sure that all your SVG images have a fallback version and voilà.
 Unfortunately the downside is that you need to manually create the fallback version for all your SVG.
 Having said this, it's a small cost to support those browsers who aren't capable of reading SVG images.

-_This plugin is stand alone and does not required any external library._
+_This script is stand alone and does not required any external library._

 ### Size